mnentwig/fooplot/README.md

 It requires a compiled barebone fltk-1.3.8 source tree (./configure; make).

-FLTK does not need to be installed, neither for development or deployment (just copy the .exe file), as it is linked statically.
+Other than providing the source tree at compile time, FLTK does not need to be installed.
+It is linked statically.

 By default (see makefile), the fltk-1.3.8 folder is expected one level above the root-level "fooplot" folder.